CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 2: Training the Model.md

    >**Note:** If you encounter any errors, wait for 5 minutes and recreate the prompt flow with a unique name.
 Once it is created, rename the flow on the newly created prompt flow page to **Promptflow-<inject key="DeploymentID" enableCopy="false"/>**.

 ### Task 2 : Develop a Flow with LLM and Prompt Tools

+Developing a flow with Large Language Models (LLMs) and prompt tools involves designing a structured interaction where the LLM is guided by carefully crafted prompts to generate desired outputs.
+This process typically includes defining the objective, selecting appropriate LLMs, and iteratively refining prompts based on the model's responses to ensure accuracy and relevance.
+Prompt tools assist in managing and optimizing this interaction, enabling more efficient and effective use of LLMs in tasks such as content creation, data analysis, and automated customer support.

 1. The prompt flow authoring page opens.
 You can start authoring your flow now.
 By default you see a sample flow.
 This example flow has nodes for the LLM and Python tools.